NizarNadif/NizarNadif/README.md

 # Hi there 👋
-My name's Nizar and I live in Brescia, in 2021 I've got my highschool diploma in computer science and in my repositories you can take a look at the projects that I've made or in which I've partecipated.
+My name's Nizar and I live in Brescia, Italy.
+In 2021 I've got my highschool diploma in computer science and in 2025 I've got my bachelor degree in the same field, in the University of Trento.
+As of now, I'm studying AI Systems in the same university, and in this profile you can take a look at the projects that I've made or in which I've partecipated.
 📫 You can reach me:
 - via e-mail at nizarnadif02@gmail.com
 - writing me on [LinkedIn](https://www.linkedin.com/in/nizar-nadif/)